 Has Anyone Ever Died from Carbon Monoxide?

 It is frustratingly difficult for coroners to tell if someone has died from CO poisoning.
-But the average range of deaths by carbon monoxide poisoning is over 100 a year.
+In Australia, “between 2011 and 2016 there were 15 deaths that were clearly attributed to using gas and solid fuel appliances in confined spaces without adequate ventilation”.
+(Source: ABC News.)
+The average range of deaths by carbon monoxide poisoning in the United States ranges in the hundreds.
+(Source: Centers for Disease Control and Prevention.)
 These deaths are almost entirely preventative by purchasing a CO monitor – and there are calls to make them mandatory in all homes.

 What are the Symptoms CO Poisoning?